-Conclusion on Future prospects reached because: (i) the Future prospects for Range are good; (ii) the Future prospects for Population are good; and (iii) the Future prospects for Habitat for the species are unknown.
+Conclusion on Future prospects reached because: (i) the Future prospects for Range are Good; (ii) the Future prospects for Population are Good; and (iii) the Future prospects for Habitat for the species are Unknown.

-Overall assessment of Conservation Status is Favourable because all conclusions, except for Habitat, are Favourable.
+Overall assessment of Conservation Status is Favourable because two or more conclusions are Favourable with no Unfavourable conclusions.

-Overall trend in Conservation Status is based on the combination of the shortterm trends for Range - stable, Population - increasing, and Habitat for the species - unknown.
+Overall trend in Conservation Status is based on the combination of the short-term trends for Range - stable, Population - increasing, and Habitat for the species - unknown.